Table of Contents

 To make sure your reminder emails are opened, experiment with your email reminder subject line.
 Track what captures people’s attention most, and keep it in mind for your next webinar.

 Personalization tends to work well across all types of emails.
-Use your attendees’ names and include copy that’s relevant to them as a way to keep registrants engaged and excited about your upcoming webinar.
+Use your attendees’ names and include a copy that’s relevant to them as a way to keep registrants engaged and excited about your upcoming webinars.

 And if you have an SMS marketing list, you can complement your email reminders with SMS reminders.
 Landing directly in your registrants’ SMS inbox gives you an even better chance of staying on their radar.